monadexio/bootstrap/hire/html5-css3-designer.md

 Job description
 ---------------
-We are seeking for an expert in HTML/CSS with strong knowledge and application of modern design styles and technologies.
-If you have strong experience with HTML5 technologies, CSS3 latest features and a sincere interest in front-end web application design, write us a line.
+We are seeking for an expert in HTML/JavaScript/CSS with strong knowledge and application of modern design styles and technologies.
+If you have strong experience with HTML5 technologies, JavaScript programming language, CSS3 latest features and a sincere interest in front-end web application design, write us a line.

 Main duties
 -----------